andicuko/HowtoWinaDataScienceCompetition-LearnfromTopKagglers/README.md

 - Feature Engineering:
   Adding categorical features, mean encoded features, lag features, mean encoded lag features etc.
 - The Model:
-  I used few different models: XGboost, Random Forest, Linear Regression, Neural Networls.
+  I used few different models: XGboost, Random Forest, Linear Regression, Neural Networks.
   I have used stacking to harness prediction from all these model: I used a linear regression to fit metafeatures originated from them.